 Prayer, understood as inner formal worship, and therefore as a means of obtaining favor for yourself, is a superstitious error.
-For that is nothing other than a declared desire in relation to a Being that needs no declarations.
+For that is nothing but a declared desire in relation to a Being that needs no declarations.
 In essence, we do nothing with such prayer and do not fulfill any of the duties that we have been assigned as God’s commandments, and, consequently, we do not really serve God.

 A heartfelt desire to be useful to God in everything we do—or, to put it another way, to ensure that the fulfillment of all our actions is accompanied by a feeling of being at the service of God—that is what the spirit of prayer consists in, which can and must unfailingly dwell within us.
 But to clothe this desire in words and formulas (even internally)—the most this can do is act as a means of reviving such a sentiment in ourselves.